lusee-night/refspec/README.md

 ```

 The `--enable-shared` option is important, as otherwise the shared version of the libraries won't be created
 and the software won't run properly.
+The script `fft.sh` has the same functionality and is kept here for reference,
+it's no longer used in the build.

 ### pybind11